Menu

 Where: Zoom

-Cost: $90 (+GST for Aust. members)
+Cost: $50 (+GST for Aust. members)

-Open to: All members
+Open to: Practising and On Leave members

-Cancellation Policy
+Cancellation Policy:

 When you register and pay to attend one of our events, you are holding a space on our calendar that is no longer available to other members.
 In order to be respectful of your fellow members and the presenter, please email us as soon as you know you will not be able to attend the event.
 We keep our events as affordable as possible and need to pay presenters the fee they request.
 While we understand sometimes urgent matters come up, if registrants cancel at the last minute, we struggle to pay presenters.
 A full refund will be given if the cancellation occurs more than 24 hours before the event.
 If the cancellation occurs less than 24 hours before the event, 50% of your registration fee will be refunded only to defray our costs.